eichmeierbr/eichmeierbr.github.io/perception/readme.md

 ### Bag of Words - Scene Recognition using Filter Banks

 This project uses a classical approach to scene recognition.
-The first step uses different filters (guassion, derivative of gaussian, etc.) at different scales to create a bank of filtered images.
+The first step uses different filters (gaussian, derivative of gaussian, etc.) at different scales to create a bank of filtered images.

  <img align=center src="images/bag_of_words/filter_bank.png" />

 Then, a feature vector is created by creating a “pipe” of a random subset of pixels through all of the images.
-Using a sample of these feature vectors from the training images, I used a K-means cluster to define a number of different visual wors within the images.
+Using a sample of these feature vectors from the training images, I used a K-means cluster to define a number of different visual words within the images.
 The next four pairs of images show a visual word representation of an aquarium, kitchen, waterfall, and desert respectively.

 <p float="center">
   <img src="images/bag_of_words/aquarium.png" width="400" />